 Check your Windows settings.

 If the above steps haven’t helped, you might have a problem with your Windows audio settings.
-Microsoft has a nifty tool to automatically diagnose and fix audio problems.
+Microsoft has a tool to automatically diagnose and fix audio problems.